 Get the Training You Need

-If you or your employees require BBP training, the best way to provide it is using OSHA-compliant safety training videos.
-These courses is fully comprehensive in teaching employees in various industries how to safely work in an environment that comes with the risk of handling blood or other potentially infectious materials.
+If you or your employees require BBP training, the best way to provide it is by using OSHA-compliant safety training videos.
+These courses are fully comprehensive in teaching employees in various industries how to safely work in an environment that comes with the risk of handling blood or other potentially infectious materials.

-These online training courses are appropriate for individuals working in the healthcare industry, or are designated to administer first aid, or work in any other fields where they are at risk.
+These online training courses are appropriate for individuals working in the healthcare industry or are designated to administer first aid or work in any other fields where they are at risk.
 These courses cover everything employees need to know, from what pathogens are to how to use personal protective equipment.